 Undergraduates interested in pursuing graduate studies in nutrition science and integrative and functional nutrition should pursue an undergraduate degree from an accredited nutrition science and dietetics.
 They should prioritize taking electives in the natural sciences and gaining internship and volunteer opportunities in medical and allied health settings.

-The CAS will be open to current graduate students in Nutrition Science at Syracuse University, current nutrition graduate students from other universities, practicing Registered Dietitian Nutritionists (RDNs) with an undergraduate and/or graduate degree in nutrition and other health professionals.
+The Integrative and Functional Nutrition CAS is open to current nutrition graduate students at Syracuse University or other universities, practicing Registered Dietitian Nutritionists (RDNs) with an undergraduate and/or graduate degree in nutrition, and other health professionals.
 A minimum GPA of 3.0 will be required.